LSSTDESC/SN-PWV/docs/source/overview/data_provenance.rst

     Meteorological measurements taken at various global positions are used to characterize atmospheric variability over time.
 This data is taken by the SuomiNet project and it's affiliated teams / projects.
-Published values include the pressure, temperature, relative humidity, and precipitatable water vapor concentration (at zenith) sample at 30 minute intervals.
+Published values include the pressure, temperature, relative humidity, and precipitable water vapor concentration (at zenith) sample at 30 minute intervals.

 CTIO Filters